GManTheMarioGuy/gmanscoopdxfork/README.md

 Download the game here: https://github.com/GManTheMarioGuy/gmanscoopdxfork/releases/latest

-Choose the build that corresponds to your operating system.
+Choose the precompiled build that corresponds to your operating system.

 If you're on Windows, OpenGL is recommended.